 Source: Prentiss Cutler Dodge, Encyclopedia, Vermont biography, (Ullery Publishing Co., Burlington, 1912), pp. 268

 SERVED LONGEST IN CIVIL WAR

-In St. Johnsbury, Oct.
-17 -- Marshall Montgomery, one of the oldest members of the Caledonia bar, died yesterday after a long illness due to old age.
-Mr. Montgomery was born in Walden March 26, 1839.
-He was educated in the public school and at Peacham Academy, and read law with the late Bliss N, Davis of Danville.
-Mr. Montgomery was admitted to the bar of the county of Caledonia in 1869.
-He was State's Attorney from 1884 to 1886, and was referee in bankruptcy for many years.
+St. Johnsbury, Oct.
+17. - Marshall Montgomery, one of the oldest members of the Caledonia county bar, died yesterday after a long illness due to old age.
+Mr. Montgomery was born in Walden March 26, 1830.
+He was educated in the public schools and at Peacham academy and read law with the late Bliss N. Davis of Danville.
+Mr. Montgomery was admitted to the bar of this county in 1869.
+He was state's attorney from 1884 to 1886 and was referee in bankruptcy for many years.

 His Civil War record was a distinguished one.
-He enlisted in May 1861, was promoted to the captaincy of Co.
-D., 10th United States Colored Troops, and served continuously until May 1865 when he was discharged at Galveston, Tx.
-His term of service was five years and two days, is the longest Civil War record of any man in Vermont.
+He enlisted May, 1861, was promoted in 1863 to the captaincy of Co.
+D, 10th United States colored troops, and served continuously until May, 1865, when he was discharged at Galveston, Tex.
+His term of service, five years and two days, is the longest Civil war record of any man in Vermont.